 After seeing what minimum wages are for tipped employees in every state, I feel both vindicated and saddened.
 I feel vindicated that my stance on this topic is such that the higher tips mean higher wages for workers, but also saddened that these workers earn poor wages without tips.

 Actually, the term “poor wages” would be a disgraceful understatement of how some tipped workers are paid before tips.
-Given that numerous states have a minimum wage for tipped workers at an utterly shameful $2.13 an hour, it’s the tips of consumers that could have a major impact on the economic well-being of people.
-So for consumers in Alabama, Georgia, Louisiana, Mississippi, Tennessee, and South Carolina, you all had better give generous tips if you feel that $2.13 is too low of a wage for people to earn.
+Given that numerous states allow employers to pay their tipped workers little (as little as $2.13 an hour, as long as tips cover the difference between their base wage and the federal minimum wage), it’s the tips of consumers that could have a major impact on the economic well-being of people.
+So for consumers in Alabama, Georgia, Louisiana, Mississippi, Tennessee, and South Carolina, you all had better give generous tips if you feel that the federal minimum wage of $7.25 is too low of a wage for people to earn.

-While I just directed my last sentence at the consumers of six states where tipped workers only earn $2.13 an hour before tips, consumers from the other U.S. states and territories aren’t off the hook.
+While I just directed my last sentence at the consumers of six states, consumers from the other U.S. states and territories aren’t off the hook.
 Not by any stretch of the imagination.

 I say this because many tipped workers earn below a living wage.
 The MIT Living Wage Calculator says that the living wage in the United States is $15.12 per hour for a family of four.
 Waiters and waitresses (a form of tipped work) could earn a wage around or above the 75th percentile without having a living wage (national living wage is $15.12 per hour while the 75th percentile pay for a waiter/waitress is $13.30 per hour).
 If we want our tipped workers to earn living wages, we need to give them generous tips.